Goulburn is a grand old inland city that is emerging as a great weekend getaway.

 Just an hour’s drive from Canberra and two from Sydney, Goulburn is rich in history and heritage.
 It was Australia’s first inland city, and grew its wealth around the wool industry.
 It has historic waterworks and a rail centre, a self-guided heritage tour, museums and art galleries.
 It’s also surrounded by bushland and national parks, rolling farming country and wetlands.

-What’s more, you’ll find an abundance of quality accommodation options in and around Goulburn that you can still book for the Christmas and New Year period – though jump to it to ensure your summer getaway.
+What’s more, you’ll find an abundance of quality accommodation options in and around Goulburn that you can still book for the summer period – though jump to it to ensure your summer getaway.
 Among the options are hotels and motels, serviced apartments, B&Bs, heritage homes, pub and farm stays, not to mention various camping options in surrounding national parks and reserves.

 GOOD NIGHT: Where to stay in Goulburn